Nikola Jokic NBA Playoffs Player Props: Nuggets vs. Heat

 - The Nuggets rank 27th in possessions per game with 99.5.
 His opponents, the Heat, have one of the slowest tempos with 99.2 possessions per contest.

-- The Heat are the sixth-ranked squad in the NBA, giving up 41.9 rebounds per game.
+- Conceding 41.9 rebounds per contest, the Heat are the sixth-ranked team in the league.

-- The Heat are the 14th-ranked team in the NBA, conceding 25.6 assists per game.
+- Looking at assists, the Heat are 14th in the NBA, giving up 25.6 per game.

 Nikola Jokic vs. the Heat